 As with other inhaled medicines, ANORO ELLIPTA can produce paradoxical bronchospasm, which may be life threatening.
 If paradoxical bronchospasm occurs following dosing with ANORO ELLIPTA, it should be treated immediately with an inhaled, short-acting bronchodilator; ANORO ELLIPTA should be discontinued immediately; and alternative therapy should be instituted.

-Hypersensitivity reactions may occur after administration of ANORO ELLIPTA.
+Hypersensitivity reactions such as anaphylaxis, angioedema, rash, and urticaria may occur after administration of ANORO ELLIPTA.
+Discontinue ANORO ELLIPTA if such reactions occur.
 There have been reports of anaphylactic reactions in patients with severe milk protein allergy after inhalation of other powder products containing lactose; therefore, patients with severe milk protein allergy should not use ANORO ELLIPTA [see CONTRAINDICATIONS].